kazukiEndoAdg/nextjs-dashboard/README.md

 - User-Specific Content - It's easier to serve personalized content, such as dashboards or user profiles, and update the data based on user interaction.

 - Request Time Information - Dynamic rendering allows you to access information that can only be known at request time, such as cookies or the URL search parameters.

+### Note: Route Groups
+Route groups allow you to organize files into logical groups without affecting the URL path structure.
+When you create a new folder using parentheses (), the name won't be included in the URL path.
+So /dashboard/(overview)/page.tsx becomes /dashboard.

+Here, you're using a route group to ensure loading.tsx only applies to your dashboard overview page.
+However, you can also use route groups to separate your application into sections (e.g. (marketing) routes and (shop) routes) or by teams for larger applications.